vaibhavmalhotra002/jenkin/README.md

 #### To start the application

-Step 1: start mongodb and mongo-express
+Step 1: Start mongodb and mongo-express

     docker-compose -f docker-compose.yaml up